Setup Next.js renderer

 Running in local development mode

-To develop your site, you need access to the WYSIWYG editor and the backend at the same time to drop your widgets and configure them.
+To develop your website, you need access to the WYSIWYG editor and to the backend at the same time - to drop your widgets and configure them.
 The development mode enables this by using the HTTP-proxy-middleware package to proxy any Sitefinity CMS related requests to Sitefinity CMS and allows the Next.js renderer to handle only the frontend rendering of the pages.

-Running in dev mode does not require installing additional software and works on any nodejs supported OS.
-Follow these steps:
+Running in development mode does not require installing additional software and works on any Node.js supported OS.
+Perform the following:

 1. Open the console in the application folder.